tulimid1/tulimid1.github.io/readME.md

 * Human behavior
 * Data analysis and statistics
-* Creative and clever solutoins to seemingly impossible problems
+* Creative and clever solutions to seemingly impossible problems

 ## Education